HerbertsBuc/HerbertsBuc/README.md

 ### Hi there 👋 I am Herberts Bucenieks

 Welcome to my profile!
-I am a software developer from Riga, Latvia!
-I have a technical mindset and a passion for complex problem solving.
+I am a software developer from Riga, Latvia with a technical mindset and a passion for complex problem solving.

 My skillset: